-- (1) Density limitations that restrict development on vacant uncommitted properties to singlefamily units; - (2) Beach/dune protection provisions that prohibit development in the dune preservation zone except for approved shore protection, beach restoration, dune crossovers or activities related to beach safety; and - (3) Site plan design standards applying to all developments that require site plan approval and that specify provisions for open space, buffer areas, minimum building separations, maximum height of structures and requirements for setbacks, park and recreation, transportation, public safety and stormwater systems.
+- (1) Density limitations that restrict development on vacant uncommitted properties to single-family units; - (2) Beach/dune protection provisions that prohibit development in the dune preservation zone except for approved shore protection, beach restoration, dune crossovers or activities related to beach safety; and

+(3) Site plan design standards applying to all developments that require site plan approval and that specify provisions for open space, buffer areas, minimum building separations, maximum height of structures and requirements for setbacks, park and recreation, transportation, public safety and stormwater systems.
+Minimum elevations shall be established in order to protect property and public infrastructure from flood risk from high tides events, storm surge, flash floods, stormwater runoff, and related impacts of sea level rise.

 Policy 8.1E.2.
 Coastal construction code.
-The County shall examine any changes to the Florida Department of Economic Opportunity's Model Coastal Construction Code and modify regulations on coastal construction, where necessary, to be consistent with established state requirement.
+The County shall examine any changes to the Florida Department of Economic Opportunity's Model Coastal Construction Code and modify regulations on coastal construction, where necessary, to be consistent with established state requirements in Chapter 161, Florida Statutes.
+Any construction activities seaward of the coastal construction control lines established pursuant to s.
+161.053 must be consistent with Chapter 161.